 DEDICATION: The transfer of property rights from private to public ownership.
-Land so conveyed to the County may be used for streets, parks, stormwater drainage, etc...
+Land so conveyed to the County may be used, but not limited to, streets, parks, and stormwater drainage.
 The governing body must formally accept the dedication for the transaction to be complete.